-It is a very cunning, crafty, devious and extremely lengthy piece of anti-mutual propaganda that no doubt achieved its aim, which was to keep the status quo and maintain the low standards of corporate governance in the industry.
+It is a very cunning, crafty, devious and extremely lengthy piece of anti-mutual propaganda that is very economical with the truth.
+Much of it has nothing to do with corporate governance.
+However it no doubt achieved its aim, which was to keep the status quo and maintain the low standards of corporate governance in the industry.

-Needless to say there is no mention of the undemocratic voting system that they are so proud of.
-They carefully avoided mentioning the theoretical fact that members can stand for election to the board and submit resolutions.
-There is also no mention of the fact that they vigorously oppose any attempts by members to do so and are therefore opposed to the legislation that permits it.
+Needless to say there is no mention of their skewed, biased and undemocratic voting system that they are so proud of.
+They carefully avoided mentioning the fact that members are legally entitled to stand for election to the board and legally entitled to submit resolutions.
+There is also no mention of the fact that they vigorously oppose any attempts by members to do so and are therefore vigorously opposed to the legislation that permits it.
 Obviously they are opposed to staff and members as board members.
-They even suggest that they would like other industries to follow their low standard methods.
+They even suggest that they would like other industries to follow their extremely low standard methods.

-Plcs are used as comparators for boardroom pay levels rather than mutual societies even though the demands do not compare.
-Of course this does maximise pay all round in the boardroom.
+The directors use plcs as comparators for their own pay levels rather than mutual societies even though the demands of building societies do not compare with those of listed companies such as banks.
+But of course this does maximise pay all round in the boardroom.

-The directors state that any corporate governance reforms should be on a voluntary basis but they are not volunteering any reforms.
+The directors state that any corporate governance reforms should be on a voluntary basis but they are not volunteering any reforms whatsoever.